SamuelSwartzberg/flashcardifying_text_temp/inf/inf.md

 XSS  Cross-site scripting
 Cross-site scripting (XSS) is a code-inejction attack where malicious client-side scripts are injected into web pages being viewed by users

-### DOS

-DoS = denial of service
-DDoS = distributed denial of service
-In a DoS, the goal is to make a network resource unavailable.
-In general, DoS succeed in making the network resource unavailable by taking up all its resources.
-DoS may be performed by flooding the target with requests, or with some more sophisticated techniques.
-A DDoS attack is a DoS performed from many different sources.

-#### Low and Slow

-##### Slow Loris

-A ⟮slowloris/slow loris⟯ is a type of ⟮DoS (Denial of service)⟯ attack, more specifically a type of ⟮Low and Slow⟯ attack.
-A slow loris takes advantage of the fact that the http (1.1.) header section ends CRLF (last header) CRLF (blank line).
-A slow loris works by opening as many connections to the server as possible, and sending a little bit of the header section every few seconds or so, so it doesn't time out, but never ending it.
-If the server e.g. creates a new thread for each incoming request and only kills it once it has sent the response, under a slow loris it quickly reaches its thread limit, and can no longer serve new (legitimate connections)
-A slow loris is easy to pull off, because it needs very little bandwith and only a normal computer.

-# privacy

-## device fingerprinting

-A device/browser fingerprint is the set of information about the device/browser that together renders it uniquely identifiable. since fingerprinting exists, a user can generally be tracked even without a cookie (or similar) Having social media buttons on your page generally enables the providers to track you (whether via fingerprint/cookies/whatever).
-Sometimes, a toggle button is added to prevent this.

 # OSs